 Is there a generic for Restasis in the USA?

+The first Restasis generic, cyclosporine eye drops, was authorized by the FDA in February 2022.
+These eye drops are just as safe and effective as their name-brand counterparts.
 While an exact price has yet to be announced, it is believed to be less than what customers have been paying for the brand in the past.
 When you go to fill your next Restasis prescription, ask your pharmacist if they’ve started receiving shipments of generic cyclosporine eye drops.

 Efforts to improve competition and lower drug prices include supporting the development and expanding opportunities to bring complex generic drugs to market.
+As the availability of generic alternatives for medications like Restasis increases, patients may have greater access to cost-effective treatment options, ultimately promoting better health outcomes and reducing financial burdens associated with prescription medications.

 How can I pay less for Restasis?

 Restasis has a generic counterpart that is available worldwide and can be a cost-effective alternative to purchasing Restasis online as a brand-name medicine.
 The cost of Restasis varies based on factors such as the type of insurance you have, manufacturer rebates and discounts, and where the prescription is eventually filled due to a lack of pricing restrictions or government oversight and regulation.
+You can buy brand and generic Restasis on LifeRx Pharmacy.

-How much does Restasis cost without insurance?
+How much does Restasis cost with and without insurance?